SoyGema/OpenAI/README.md

 ## what can I find in this repository ?
 Examples of Space invaders environment
-Examples of baseline deepq implementation
+Examples of baseline deepq implementation with classic control examples

 ![alt tag](https://github.com/SoyGema/OpenAI/blob/master/Space_Invaders.jpg)